Tricks Of The Trade: 7 Men’s Hair Tips From Celebrity Stylists

 However, old habits might not be serving us as well as they once did.
 Getting stuck in a grooming rut is common, especially as our hair changes over time: greyer, coarser, thinner (sigh).
 Sometimes, even the simplest change can make all the difference.

-We spoke to some of the top hair stylists in the game to see what we could do to see an instant improvement – and this is what they said.
+We spoke to some of the top hair stylists and barbers in the game to see what we could do to see an instant improvement – and this is what they said.

 Heat It Up